jmoenig/Snap/docs/Syntax.md

 (call (ring (ifThen (= nil 1) 1 (* nil (call (this [script]) (- nil 1))))) 5)
 ```

-Since tokens are delimited by white-space, blocks and their inputs can be written across multiple lines of text, and indented arbitrarily, for example:
+Since tokens are delimited by white space, blocks and their inputs can be written across multiple lines of text and indented arbitrarily, for example:

 ```lisp
 (ifThen (> (mouseX) 0)